Freedom Trail Tour Sites

 The Old North Church, or Christ Church in Boston, was built in 1723.
 The walls of the church are over 2 1/2 feet thick, and the building contains over 500,000 bricks!
 At 191 feet, its steeple has always been Boston’s tallest.
 The original steeple was blown down by a hurricane in 1804, and its replacement was blown down in a similar storm 150 years later.
 Today, the steeple of Boston’s oldest church matches its original colonial design.
 Inside the building’s brick tower, are the first peal of eight bells brought to English America.
 They were cast in 1744 and still ring today.
 On the front of the tower, a tablet commemorates an historic event that took place here in 1775.
 It helped make the church a patriotic landmark.

 On the evening of April 18, 1775, from the northwest window of Christ Church steeple, sexton Robert Newman and Captain John Pulling Jr. held two lanterns aloft to warn the patriots in Charlestown of the British troops’ march to Lexington and Concord.
 This signal, the idea of Paul Revere, occurred as he was being rowed across the Charles River to begin his Midnight Ride.
 Visitors to Old North today can view the window near the altar that Robert Newman and Captain John Pulling Jr. climbed out after they displayed the lanterns.
-The inside of the church has changed very little over the past 250 years.
+The inside of the church reflects its last major restoration in 1912.
 The high box pews have plaques bearing the names of their original occupants.
 Two brass chandeliers with 12 candles on each hang above the central aisle.
 They have illuminated the church for evening services since 1724.

 March-May 9 AM to 5 PM